 Like her father, Zatanna casts spells by speaking what she wants backward (For instance, saying “pots” would cause the target of the spell to stop in their tracks).
 She is a very strong magic user, basically the Superman of Magic, and one of the most powerful sorceresses in the DC universe.

-Zatanna is able to alter reality on scales that are unimaginable.
+Zatanna can alter reality on unimaginable scales.
 Besides her ability to cast spells by speaking backward, Zatanna can also cast magic without speaking (speaking backward is a way to focus her magic.

 Making it to the top five DC female superheroes is the dark girl Raven from Teen Titan.
 Half-human from her mother’s side, Half-demon from her father (Trigon), Rachel Roth is a teenage girl who retains vast supernatural powers.